NDSU College of Pharmacy, Nursing, and Allied Sciences (PN&AS) Profile

-The College is composed of four academic departments: (1) the Department of Allied Sciences which joined the College in January 1, 2006; (2) the Department of Nursing which joined the College in 1969 as an associate degree program, 1986 as a baccalaureate degree program; 2001 with a master's program, and 2005 with doctor of nursing practice; (3) the Department of Pharmaceutical Sciences, and (4) the Department of Pharmacy Practice which are the founding members of the College (established in 1902).
+The College is composed of four academic departments: (1) the Department of Allied Sciences which joined the College in January 1, 2006; (2) the Department of Nursing which joined the College in 1969 as an associate degree program, 1986 as a baccalaureate degree program; 2001 with a master's program, and 2005 with doctor of nursing practice; and 2014 with NDSU Nursing at Sanford Health in Bismarck; (3) the Department of Pharmaceutical Sciences, and (4) the Department of Pharmacy Practice which the last two departments being the founding members of the College (established in 1902).
 The nursing program is approved by the North Dakota Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).
 The pharmacy program is accredited by the Accreditation Council for Pharmacy Education (ACPE).
 Academic degrees offered by the College include: Bachelor of Science, Master of Science in Nursing and Doctor of Nursing Practice; Doctor of Pharmacy, and Bachelor of Science, Master of Science, Doctor of Philosophy, and Vaccinology Minor in Pharmaceutical Sciences; and Bachelor of Science in Respiratory Care, Medical Laboratory Science, and Radiologic Sciences; and several dual degrees including Pharm.D./MBA, Pharm.D./Ph.D., and Pharm.D./MPH.
-A Master of Public Health (M.P.H.) degree program began during the 2012 Fall Semester.
+A Master of Public Health (M.P.H.) degree program including a specialization track in American Indian Public Health began during the 2012 Fall Semester.

-The NDSU College of Pharmacy, Nursing, and Allied Sciences has a total student enrollment of more than 1800 students in pre-professional, professional, and graduate programs in pharmacy (810 students), nursing (637 students), allied sciences (339 students), and around 73 graduate students.
-The College annually admits 80-85 students in its pharmacy professional program, and 60-65 students in its nursing professional program.
-Currently, approximately 65 percent of pharmacy students (>80 percent ND residents) applying to the professional program are admitted, compared to 20-25 percent for other pharmacy schools in the region.
+The NDSU College of Pharmacy, Nursing, and Allied Sciences has a total student enrollment of more than 2100 students in pre-professional, professional, and graduate programs in pharmacy (754 students), nursing (863 students), allied sciences (389 students), and around 94 graduate students.
+The College annually admits 80-85 students in its pharmacy professional program, and 176 students (96 in Fargo, and 80 in Bismarck) in its nursing professional program.
+Currently, approximately 50-70 percent of pharmacy students (75-85 percent ND residents) applying to the professional program are admitted, compared to 20-25 percent for other pharmacy schools in the region.
 Approximately 65 percent of students in the pharmacy professional program and 95 percent of students in the nursing program are women.
-On the average, between 30-35 percent of pharmacy graduates and 70 percent of nursing graduates each year stay in North Dakota to practice in their respective disciplines.
-Based on an annual survey of graduates, the average salary of NDSU graduates is between $90,000-$100,000+ for pharmacy, $60,000+ for nursing, and $50,000+ for allied sciences.
-Based on 2011-12 rates, students attending NDSU currently pay $13,310/year (pharmacy students), $7,775/year (nursing students), $7,175/year (allied sciences students) in tuition and fees for the professional programs.
+On the average, between 30-40 percent of pharmacy graduates and 75-85 percent of nursing graduates each year stay in North Dakota to practice in their respective disciplines.
+Based on an annual survey of graduates, the average salary of NDSU graduates is $95,000-$120,000 for pharmacy, $65,000 – 75,000 for nursing, and $55,000 – 65,000 for allied sciences.
+Based on 2014-15 rates, students attending NDSU currently pay $14,286/year (pharmacy students), $8,901/year (nursing students), $698/credit (MPH students), and $7,859/year (allied sciences students) in tuition and fees for the professional programs.
 NDSU remains one of the best values in the United States for degrees in the health sciences compared to its peers.

 Diversity and Outreach

-The College contributes to cultural diversity on campus and offers a Native American Professional Programs (NAPP) student organization and Multicultural Affairs in Pharmacy Program (MAPP).
-The College owns the Family Health Center Pharmacy in Fargo which serves a very culturally diverse population of uninsured and underinsured clients, including many minority and underrepresented groups and refugees from third world war torn countries.
+The College contributes to cultural diversity on campus and offers a Native American Professions Program (NAPP) and an MPH American Indian Public Health Track.
+The College owns the Family Health Center Pharmacy in Fargo which serves a very culturally diverse population of uninsured and underinsured clients including many minority and underrepresented groups including refugees from third world war torn countries.
 The College has built a major teaching program at FHCP including placement of faculty and students.
 The College also provides pharmacy services to the NDSU Athletics/Sports Medicine program and to the NDSU Student Health Service.
-Last year, College faculty and students provided immunizations to 470 students.
-In addition, the College conducts continuing education each year to practicing pharmacists in the region.
-The College will be launching a national certificate training program in public health for practicing pharmacists throughout the nation on July 15, 2013.
+The College faculty and students also provide flu shots to NDSU student athletes and provide medication therapy management services to the NDSU campus community via its Thrifty White Concept Pharmacy.

-The NDSU College of Pharmacy, Nursing, and Allied Sciences facility features the latest advances in technology including the Concept Pharmacy, Nursing Skills Lab, state-of-the-art classrooms, interactive clickers, and tablet computers instruction, electronic medical records, and wireless technology.
-Through the About the Patient Program, the College has implemented a state-wide skills training program for North Dakota pharmacists in disease state management, laboratory health screening, and immunizations.
+The NDSU College of Pharmacy, Nursing, and Allied Sciences facility features the latest advances in technology including the Concept Pharmacy, Nursing Skills Lab, state-of-the-art classrooms, Blackboard, interactive clickers, iPad and tablet computers instruction, electronic medical records, lecture capture, and wireless technology.